OWASP/AppSecUSA2018/sanjose/hotel.md

 <section markdown="1">
 # {{page.title}}

 OWASP has a room block for AppSec US 2018 attendees to book a room at the conference hotel.
-A direct booking link will be provided (please check back later).
+Check back later for the direct booking link.

-Other accommodations can be fond here: [https://www.sanjose.org/hotels](https://www.sanjose.org/hotels)
+Other accommodations can be found here: [https://www.sanjose.org/hotels](https://www.sanjose.org/hotels)
 </section>